French Onion Chicken Meatballs

 How do I make French onion chicken meatballs?

-Making this recipe is super easy and packs a punch in the flavor department.
+This recipe is easy and packs a punch in the flavor department.

 • Ground chicken – a simple ground protein that is low in fat and usually cheaper per pound than ground beef or ground turkey.

-• Panko bread crumbs – if you can’t find panko bread crumbs you can use traditional bread crumbs in place.
+• Panko bread crumbs – if you can’t find panko bread crumbs, you can use traditional bread crumbs.

 • Grated Gruyere cheese – you can find Gruyere cheese in most cheese departments at your local grocery store.